Community Service

 Quilt-a-thon

-This is our day-long annual event that is devoted to creating quilts as a group.
-These quilts will be donated to provide comfort to unhoused individuals through local shelters, cancer patients, victims of fire and domestic crises, and others who are in need of love and support from the community.
+Once finished, these quilts will be donated to provide comfort to unhoused individuals through local shelters, cancer patients, victims of fire and domestic crises, and others who are in need of love and community support.

 Comfort Quilts